abaltazapinto/Front-End-Career-Path--Scrimba/Front End Carrer Path Scrimba/Solo Bootcamp Projects/M5 - Invoice Creator/README.md

     - **itemCounts**: Tracks the count of each task.
     - **TotalAmount**: Calculates and displays the total amount of the invoice.

+### Task and wor-item remotion

+- **removing** both the work-items from the carousel and the task-items from the invoice by and update the total accordingly**DOUBLE - CLICKING**

+  - #### . `removeTask(index)`
+ Removes a work item from the `workItems` array based on the index and re-renders the carousel.

+  - #### . `removeItem(itemName)`
+Removes an item from the invoice:
+- Decreases the item count if it's greater than zero.
+- If the count reaches zero, removes the item from `selectedItems`.
+- Updates the DOM to reflect the removal of the item and updates the total price accordingly.

 ### Task and Servie Management

 - **Functionality**: Manages the creation and removal of tasks from the list of available services.